BRISTOL - History, Topography and Genealogy

 * The history of shipping and shipbuilding in Bristol.

 - Hodges (Henry H), publisher BRISTOL MAGAZINE AND WESTERN LITERARY JOURNAL.
-208 + 208pp, folio, 2 volumes bound in one, recent cloth, ex-lib. with label and a couple of stamps to front endpapers.
-ALL PUBLISHED.
-Published every Saturday, for the Proprietor by Henry H. Hodges, January 2nd to December 25th, 1841. £70.00
+Volume 1 of 2.
+208pp, folio, original qtr cloth, paper boards, rubbed to edges, lacks spine, original label on top board.
+Published every Saturday, for the Proprietor by Henry H. Hodges, January 2nd to June 26th, 1841. £105.00

 * A weekly magazine, containing 8 pages for each issue, with each six monthly period continuously paginated.
-Contains local news, stories, poetry, etc. Including articles on the Great Western Steam Ship; Port of Bristol; Railway and Steam Boat Travelling; The Duke of Marlborough; Sebastian Cabot; Somersetshire Dialect, etc.
+There was only one other volume issued which finished on December, 25th, 1841.
+They contain local news, stories, poetry, etc. Including articles on the Great Western Steam Ship; Port of Bristol; Railway and Steam Boat Travelling; The Duke of Marlborough; Sebastian Cabot; Somersetshire Dialect, etc.

 * The copy in Hyett and Bazeley's Manual of Gloucestershire Literature finishes at page 141, at the end of Appendix 2.
 This copy has pages numbered 145-150, being Appendices 4 to 14.
 These Appendices appear to have been printed later.

 - Ison (Walter) THE GEORGIAN BUILDINGS OF BRISTOL.
-Plates, and line drawings, 248pp, original cloth, with faded dustwrapper, which has a few short tears to edges, repaired to verso, also small portions chipped from edges.
+Plates, and line drawings, 248pp, original cloth, with faded dustwrapper, which has a few short tears to edges, repaired to verso, also small portions chipped from edges, name to front endpaper.
 First edition.
-Faber and Faber, London: 1952. £15.00
+Faber and Faber, London: 1952. £9.00

 - Jackson (Reg and Philomena) and Price (Roger) BRISTOL POTTERS AND POTTERIES 1600 - 1800.
 A Documentary Study.
 Plans, facsimiles, 235pp, 4to, original wraps.
 Stoke on Trent City Museums, 1982. £22.00